AWS MLA-C01 vs AI Practitioner (AIF-C01): Which AI Certification Should You Take First?

 - Understanding of MLOps concepts

-The AIP-C01 content will feel too basic for you.
+The AIF-C01 content will feel too basic for you.
 Your time is better spent on the more challenging and more career-relevant MLA-C01.

 Timeline: MLA-C01 now.